TRANSMISSION_LOG 2026.03.06 08:11

 In the mystical system of Lurianic Kabbalah, the Tetragrammaton is intimately connected to the structure of the Sefirot, the divine emanations through which the Infinite (Ein Sof) interacts with the created world.

-The name acts as a metaphysical key, associated with specific attributes within the Tree of Life; for instance, the sources link the sequence Y-H-V-H to Sefirot such as Tiferet (Beauty), Binah (Understanding), and Da’at (Knowledge).
+The name acts as a metaphysical key, associated with specific attributes within the Tree of Life, for instance, the sequence Y-H-V-H connects with linked Sefirots (the divine emanations or attribute), such as Tiferet (Beauty), Binah (Understanding), and Da’at (Knowledge).

 The meditative manipulation and permutation of the divine name's letters are central to kabbalistic theurgy, a practice where human intention and ritual are believed to influence the divine realm and facilitate the restoration of cosmic harmony.